jjyr/godwoken-original/docs/design.md

 ## Challenge contract

-The challenge contract generates proof cell for challenge requests.
+The challenge contract verifies challenge request cells.

-* Anyone who has an account can generate a proof with challenge contract as cell type and deposited CKB as bond.
+* Anyone who has an account can prepare a challenge request cell with challenge contract as cell type and deposited CKB as bond.
-* Since validators watch the chain, if the proof is invalid, they can easily invalid a challenge and get the bond.
+* Since off-chain validators continuously watch the chain, if incorrect challenge request cells are generated, validates can send context data to invalidate the challenge and get the bond.
-* After a period of time, no one invalidates the challenge proof cell, the proof becomes valid.
+* After some time, if no one invalidates the challenge request cell, the cell becomes valid.
-* Anyone can use a valid challenge proof cell to revert blocks in the main contract. (but the reward is only sent to the account who generate the challenge proof cell)
+* An valid challenge request cell can revert blocks in the main contract; the challenger will get a bond from the main contract.

 [merkle mountain range]: https://github.com/nervosnetwork/merkle-mountain-range "merkle mountain range"
 [sparse merkle tree]: https://github.com/jjyr/sparse-merkle-tree "sparse merkle tree"